rmacduff/dmcnicks-mandrill/README.md

 ## Overview

-Configures the mail service on a node to use Mandrill as a smarthost.
+Configures an existing mail service on a node to use Mandrill as a smarthost.

 ## Module Description

 Mandrill is a cloud-based email infrastructure service that can be used to deliver outgoing email from servers.
 This module configures the mailer software on nodes to use Mandrill as a smarthost.
-It makes a reasonable guess about the currently installed mailer based on OS family defaults, but a specific mailer can be set as a parameter.
+It makes a reasonable guess about the currently installed mailer based on operating system defaults, but a specific mailer can be set as a parameter.

+*Note that this module does not install a mail service.*

 ## Setup

 ### What mandrill affects

 * Configuration files associated with the specified / guessed mailer.
-* Configures the specified / guessed mailer service to start.
+* Restarts the specified / guessed mailer.

 ### Beginning with mandrill